eemensch/ENGN4625-6625/_sources/Transformers.md

 $$
 R = R_1 + \left ( \dfrac{n_1}{n_2} \right )^2 R_2, \quad X = X_1 + \left ( \dfrac{n_1}{n_2} \right )^2 X_2
 $$
+and $n_1/n_2$ is the turn ratio of the primary to the secondary windings.

 Typically, the core elements of the power transformer are fairly large, so they have little effect on the behaviour of the power system, although the core loss element is economically important.
 Also, the series resistance tends to be quite small, so in system studies it is often found that only the series leakage reactance need be represented.